-Development teams are often at odds with the security teams, specifically pentesting teams.
-Below, we’re going to talk about why this happens and what you can do to help improve development participation in your organization.
+Software development teams are often at odds with application security teams, specifically pentesting teams.
+In this post we explore why this happens and what five steps you can take to improve participation in security testing by the development team in your organization.

-At a macro view, the objectives of development and security align.
+At a macro view, the objectives of software development and application security align.
 Organizations need software and security to operate.
-At the micro level, each team has very different objectives that don’t align.
+But at the micro level, each team has very different objectives that don’t align.

 Development teams are measured on delivering functional code on time and on budget, yet development teams regularly struggle to meet release deadlines.
 There are various reasons as to why, some avoidable and some not.
 Common reasons include scope creep, scope underestimation, unforeseen roadblocks, and bad planning.